Deciding Which Modules to Take

 The Arts & Humanities Research Council (the main funder of UK arts and humanities research students) recommends that students in the arts and humanities should develop generic skills such as written and oral presentation skills (including giving research papers), designing and managing a project, ICT skills, bibliographic skills and contextualising practice-based research, identifying and using web-based resources, record-keeping and record management, and personal and career development.

 - Introduction to the Philosophy of the Social Sciences (FASS507) - also available as online distance learning.
+Please note that whether FASS507 will be offered on campus in Summer 2021 or replaced by FASS507d will be made later (subject to circumstances).

 - Qualitative Research Methods (FASS510).